Can people with disabilities visit Machu Picchu?

 People with motor disabilities can enter with canes or trekking poles, as long as they do not have metal tips.

-For tourists visiting Machu Picchu in wheelchairs, the best option is to choose circuit 3 or 4, which allows a shorter but more accessible tour.
+For tourists visiting Machu Picchu in a wheelchair, the best option is to choose circuit 2 or 3, which allow for a shorter but more accessible tour.

-Visually impaired tourists can do any circuit in Machu Picchu (1, 2, 3, or 4), as long as they are accompanied by a tour guide.
+Visually impaired tourists can take any tour of Machu Picchu, provided they are accompanied by a tour guide.

 Advice from people who have been there